Grand Duchess Anastasia Nikolaevna of Russia: Sainthood

 In 2000, Anastasia and her family were canonized as passion bearers by the Russian Orthodox Church.
 The family had previously been canonized in 1981 by the Russian Orthodox Church Abroad as holy martyrs.
 The bodies of Tsar Nicholas II, Tsarina Alexandra, and three of their daughters were finally interred in the St. Catherine Chapel at Saints Peter and Paul Cathedral, St Petersburg on 17 July 1998, eighty years after they were murdered.
 As of 2018 the bones of Alexei and Maria (or possibly Anastasia) were still being held by the Orthodox Church.

 Depictions in art, media, and literature

-The purported survival of Anastasia has been the subject of cinema (such as the 1997 animated film and the 1956 film that inspired it starring Ingrid Bergman and Yul Brynner), made-for-television films, and a Broadway musical.
+The purported survival of Anastasia has been the subject of cinema (such as the 1997 animated film and the 1956 film that inspired it starring Ingrid Bergman and Yul Brynner), made-for-television films, and a Broadway musical based on the 1997 animated film.
 The earliest, made in 1928, was called Clothes Make the Woman.
 The story followed a woman who turns up to play the part of a rescued Anastasia for a Hollywood film, and ends up being recognized by the Russian soldier who originally rescued her from her would-be assassins.